X-lab2017/oss101/Assignments/Assignment-typo.md

 - Super User is for questions about general-purpose computing.
 If your question isn't about code or programs that you talk to only over a network connection, it probably goes here.

-  - Stack Overflow is for ques tions about programming.
+  - Stack Overflow is for questions about programming.

   - Server Fault is for questions about server and network administration.